Overview

 • Addition of a new degree program.

-• Addition of a new degree-level program, such as a diploma or certificate of proficiency, when an approved template does not exist.
+• Addition of a new degree level program, such as a diploma or degree level certificate, when an approved template does not exist.

 • Addition of a dual or combined degree program that involves the creation of a new degree or a new field of study.